 Red X iconGreen tick iconYellow tick icon

-We cover a variety of sustainable energy topics in our courses, meaning you could dive into projects as diverse as energy-efficient housing, heat pump technology, generating energy from waste, identifying energy saving opportunities on campus, designing renewable energy installations, and assessing the potential for solar energy in university flats.
+Courses cover a wide range of sustainable energy topics, giving you the flexibility to pursue areas that match your interests and goals.
+Projects may involve investigating energy-efficient housing, heat pump technology, or generating energy from waste.
+You might assess energy saving opportunities on campus, design renewable energy installations, or evaluate the potential for solar energy in university flats.

 Are you just starting uni?